cicero343/cicero343.github.io/_posts/2024-08-23-Uncovering-Hidden-Information-in-Files.md

 <h4>Autopsy</h4>

-Autopsy is a comprehensive digital forensics platform used to analyze hard drives, smartphones, and other data sources.
+Autopsy is a comprehensive digital forensics platform used to analyse hard drives, smartphones, and other data sources.
 It features file carving, metadata extraction, timeline analysis, keyword searching, and more.
-Investigators use it to recover deleted files, analyze disk images, and uncover hidden or obscured data.
+Investigators use it to recover deleted files, analyse disk images, and uncover hidden or obscured data.

 ![overview](https://github.com/user-attachments/assets/040edcb2-0903-4198-887f-14ac9af1666c)